Half of India's manual scavengers in UP: Survey | Free Press Journal

 Half of India’s manual scavengers in UP: Survey

-According to the manual scavengers survey 2018 report, released in June, the largest populated state in the country has 28,796 manual scavengers of the total 53,236 manual scavengers registered through the registration camps held for the survey.
+According to the manual scavengers survey 2018 report, released in June, the largest populated state in the country has 28,796 manual scavengers of the total 53,236 manual scavengers registered through the registration camps held for the survey, reports IANS.

 However, these figures are only from 12 states, out of the 18 where the survey is being conducted.
 The figures of the rest six states are being sought.